GitJit-max/learning-linux/chapter/02-basic.md

 - Remote system administration will be sparsely supported, more difficult to use, and more network-intensive.
 - Background processes (i.e. servers and daemons) will probably be difficult to program in any graceful way.
 - Even simple noninteractive programs will incur the overhead of a GUI.
-- Programs will not be designed to cooperate with each other in unexpected ways (see remark below), because they can't be; Outputs aren't usable as inputs.
+- Programs will not be designed to cooperate with each other in unexpected ways (see remark below), because they can't be; outputs aren't usable as inputs.

 > [!NOTE]
 > Unix was always agnostic about its intended audience and designers.
 They expect the output of every program to become the input to another, as yet unknown, program.
 The implementers never assumed they knew all the potential uses the system could and would be put to. [^raymond-around]